Dentons

 Dentons is a multinational law firm based in the United States.
 It was founded in March 2013 by the merger of SNR Denton, Fraser Milner Casgrain and Salans.
 The Dentons name originally belonged to Denton Hall, a law firm based in the City of London founded by Samuel Denton in 1788 that merged with fellow City of London firm Wilde Sapte in 2000 to form Denton Wilde Sapte, which subsequently merged with Chicago-based Sonnenschein Nath & Rosenthal to form SNR Denton in 2010.
-As of November 2024, the London office remains Dentons' largest office by number of attorneys, with the New York office following behind in second place.
+As of November 2024, the London office remains Dentons' largest office by number of lawyers, with the New York office following behind in second place.

 As of April 2023, Dentons operated in 80+ countries and had 160+ offices.
 The firm has no headquarters, although the firm's senior leadership are primarily based in London, New York and Washington, D.C.
 Dentons is structured as a Swiss verein called the Dentons Group, which does not itself provide legal services.
 The Swiss verein structure encapsulates multiple cooperating legal entities, namely Dentons Canada LLP, Dentons Europe LLP, Dentons UK and Middle East LLP, and Dentons US LLP, amongst others.